Seongyeol Yi

 query = query.order('created_at', { ascending: true });

-If you look at the types of methods like select or order, they return custom objects like PostgrestTransformBuilder or PostgrestFilterBuilder, not Promises.
-I understand they utilized the Builder pattern to construct queries step-by-step, but how can you await an object that isn’t a Promise?
+The types returned by select or order are custom objects like PostgrestTransformBuilder and PostgrestFilterBuilder, not Promises.
+It’s clear they’re using the builder pattern for step-by-step query construction, but how can you await an object that isn’t a Promise?

 Research

-Checking the Supabase source code, both PostgrestTransformBuilder and PostgrestFilterBuilder are classes that extend (extends) PostgrestBuilder.
-And PostgrestBuilder implements (implements) PromiseLike.
+Looking at the Supabase source code, both PostgrestTransformBuilder and PostgrestFilterBuilder extend PostgrestBuilder, which implements PromiseLike.

 export default abstract class PostgrestBuilder<